-Through seed collecting, camouflage, performance and artists’ books, six artists—Kwang Choi, Rachel Frank, Jenny Kendler, Next Epoch Seed Library (Ellie Irons and Anne Percoco) and Tammy Nguyen—consider issues of rewilding and human influence on the natural world.
+The exhibition showcases six artists who are tackling issues of the human relationship to our environmental surroundings.
+Many of these artists bridge art and science bring to life processes that may otherwise elude the general public.
+Through seed collecting, camouflage, performance, and artists’ books artists Kwang Choi, Rachel Frank, Jenny Kendler, Next Epoch Seed Library (a collaboration between Ellie Irons and Anne Percoco), and Tammy Nguyen consider issues of rewilding and human influence on the natural world.

 The exhibition runs October 23—December 12, 2019

 This exhibition brings together six artists—Sara Jimenez, Antonio McAfee, Annu Palakunnathu Matthew, Mendi + Keith Obadike, and Dano Wall—who are reframing historical images and information to encourage shifts in perceptions of race, immigration, and colonialism.

 The exhibition runs September 3—October 11, 2019.

 This exhibition features the work of Wheaton’s senior studio art majors.
 The exhibition runs April 24–May 11, 2019.